 This inevitably also has an impact on our Port, as we tranship coal and are the global market leader in the trade and blending of refined oil products.
 In order to remain an energy port in the future, we are looking for new types of cargo and new methods of generating a maximum amount of sustainable energy.
 We work together both with energy customers in the Port and with other partners throughout this process.
 Together, we are creating a sustainable international energy hub relevant to the new economy.

-Energy Transition Liaison Femke Brenninkmeijer serves as the Port's Energy Unit Manager
+Energy Transition Liaison Femke Brenninkmeijer serves as Manager Energy, Cargo & Offshore at Port of Amsterdam.

 We have taken the following initiatives since 2015:

 We use smart grids to create a new power system which is set to sharply increase the supply of sustainable energy at the local level and reduce the energy bills of businesses in the port area.

 We are investing in 100,000 square metres of solar panels (4 MW), a new wind farm in the Amsterdam port region (100 MW) and a sustainable battery in order to better balance the supply and demand of energy.

 Leader in the energy transition roadmap

 Businesses must be given the opportunity to adjust their investments on a gradual basis.
 We are working with the Port of Rotterdam, the other Dutch sea ports and the national government to create an energy transition roadmap.